Dog Strangling Vine

 The leaves are a glossy green in spring and turn yellow in late summer.

-- Flowers are a pink-maroon color and very small, and they are randomly placed throughout the vine.
+- Flowers are a pink-maroon colour and very small, and they are randomly placed throughout the vine.

 - Fruiting seed pods start to form in July, producing white fluffy seeds in late summer.